"Whereīre we going?" I asked, when Starsky suddenly turned left where he was supposed to drive to the right.

 attacked in his sleep!
 He was the one who should have nightmares and check the door three times at night.

-But no, it was me doing that.
+no, it was me doing that.
 Me having the nightmares.
-Dreams of Starsky dying in my arms in that alley, dreams that left me screaming
+Dreams of Starsky dying in my arms in that alley, dreams that left me

 out for him, clinging to him, when he woke me just to make sure he was really there, really alive.